-As the daughter of The Beatles musical mentor Ravi Shankar, Norah’s destiny might seem written in the stars when she at the age of 23 released her incredibly successful album Come Away With Me on the legendary label Blue Note.
+As the daughter of The Beatles‘ musical mentor Ravi Shankar, Norah’s destiny might seem written in the stars when, at the age of twenty-three, she released her incredibly successful album ‘Come Away With Me’ on the legendary label Blue Note.

-Norah’s debut was produced by Arif Mardin who with his vast experience managed to capture the rich voice and intimate sound of Norah’s music.
+Norah’s debut was produced by Arif Mardin (Bette Midler, Chaka Khan, Bee Gees, Phil Collins, Aretha Franklin) who, with his vast experience, managed to capture the rich voice and intimate sound of Norah’s music.

-Since then the debut album has sold over 22 million copies making it the most successful jazz album of all time, beating Miles Davis’ Kind Of Blue to the thrown.
+Since then the debut album has sold over twenty-two million copies making it the most successful jazz album of all time, beating even Miles Davis’ ‘Kind Of Blue’ to the throne.

-Norah Jones’ Awards
+Norah Jones’ awards

-To follow up the immensely successful album Come Away With Me was a pretty daunting task for anyone, especially after getting eight Grammy Awards for debut!
+Following the immensely successful album ‘Come Away With Me’ was a pretty daunting task for anyone, especially after getting eight Grammy awards for the debut!

-The second album Feels Like Home was, just as the first one, produced by Arif Mardin (Bette Midler, Chaka Khan, Bee Gees, Phil Collins, Aretha Franklin) who took the calm jazz/folk piano led style more towards American country roots.
+The second album, ‘Feels Like Home’ was, just as the first one, produced by Arif Mardin who now took the calm jazz/folk piano-led style more towards American country roots.

-The success of Feels Like Home was instant with almost 2 million copies sold worldwide on its first week of release!
+The success of ‘Feels Like Home’ was instant with almost two million copies sold worldwide during its first week of release!